yerboygiles/RoboSubApplication/README.md

-Welcome to the Wiki on RoboSub Control With Python!
-Written By: Theodor Giles
+Welcome to the README for the Oregon Tech RoboSub Software Written By: Theodor Giles

 I will go into detail on how to: